Meltwin/SystemSync/README.md

 This application will be essentially written in Python.

-This application is targeted to Linux distributions.
+This application is targeted for Linux distributions.
 It does not support Windows for now.

 ## Dependencies